How To Grow A Thick Full Beard

 Keep the Neck Line and Cheek Line Clean

-Beard balm is great for giving your beard it's shape and taming any stray hairs.
-Your beard will look it’s fullest when all the hairs are pushed down and kept in place.
-You don’t need much.
-About a nickel size amount depending on the amount of hair you have.
+Beard balm is great for shaping your beard and taming any stray hairs.
+Your beard will look its fullest when all the hairs are pushed down and kept in place.
+You don’t need much—about a nickel-sized amount, depending on the amount of hair you have.
 I’ve been using Cremo beard balm.
 You can find it at most drugstores.

 Summary

-As you can see, growing a thick full beard can be challenging, but it’s something most men can do with a bit of work.
+As you can see, growing a thick, full beard can be challenging, but most men can do it with a bit of work.
 Be patient, be methodical, and give it a try.
 In the end, it’s just hair.

 References: